dm03514/blog/sre/strategy-deploying-slos-across-an-organization/README.md

 ### Low false positive

 This is critically importantn for the initial rollout.
 Just the concept of SLO and alertinng, and infrastructure monintoring may be new to teams.
 A Low false positive for SLO metric collection is required in order to facilitate adoption andn to increase faith in SLOs.
 The signal that is chosen should be a high fidelity representation nof the clietn experiennce.
 If the signal is in the red, it should mean there is a serious issue with the client's experience.
+For adoption the breadth of testingn is nont as important as minimizing overhead

 ## Proposal